-The industry is changing, visitors to Africa no longer want to skim the surface of things but want to go deeper; to have a more visceral meaningful experience where they feel that their travel experience has somehow added positively to the place they have visited but has also aided in their own personal growth.
+Many travellers to Africa no longer want to skim the surface of things but want to go deeper; to have a more meaningful experience where they feel that their travel experience has not only added positively to the places and people, they have visited but has also aided in their own personal growth.
 This innovative and conscious approach to travel inspires beyond the personal and into the community and can bring resounding positive change for conservation and sustainable tourism.